oracle/odpi/doc/src/functions/dpiSodaColl.rst

     used, and the document with the specified key already exists in the collection, it will be replaced with the input document.

+    This method requires Oracle Client 19.9 or higher to be used in addition to the normal SODA requirements.

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

     **coll** [IN] -- a reference to the collection in which the document is to